A snoring bed partner…

 So, enough of an introduction, here are our recommendations for the best headphones for sleeping, divided into separate categories depending on whether you want to pick headphones based on comfort, price, noise cancellation, versatility, or smart features.

-We hoped you enjoyed our roundup of the best sleeping headphones in 2017.
-One thing's for sure, if you like to drift off to sleep with a relaxing soundscape in your ears, there's plenty of options as to how you go about it.
-We'll keep this page updated with the latest sleep headphone gadgets, so be sure to bookmark us or get in touch if you have any questions!
+We hoped you enjoyed our roundup of the best sleeping headphones in 2023.
+One thing’s for sure, if you like to drift off to sleep with a relaxing soundscape in your ears, there’s plenty of options as to how you go about it.
+We’ll keep this page updated with the latest sleep phones, so be sure to bookmark us or get in touch if you have any questions.